-Lauren was appointed Chief Executive Officer of CPRC as it transitioned from CUAC.
-Her role commenced in May 2017.
+Lauren was appointed Chief Executive Officer to establish the Consumer Policy Research Centre in May 2017.
 Lauren has worked in a range of policy roles across the corporate, government and not-for-profit sectors, most recently as Manager of Consumer Policy and Programs at AGL Energy.
-She is a non-executive Director of the Energy Efficiency Council and has previously worked in senior policy roles in the New South Wales Government.
+She has previously worked in senior policy roles in the New South Wales Government and as a non-executive Director of the Energy Efficiency Council.